lstmemery/yeast-transcriptomics/README.md

 # Transcriptomics in yeast

-Yeasts (saccharomyces cerevisiae) are used in the production of some of the most cherished food choices such as beer, wine, and bread.
-There are many other biotechnology applications not limited to complex pharmaceuticals.
-Yeasts are great model organisms for their simple and small genome consisting of approximately 6000 genes.
-They are also single cell organisms making gene expression more homogenous.
+Yeasts (saccharomyces cerevisiae) are used in the production of some of our diet's most cherished choices such bread (not mentioning wine and beer).
+There are many other biotechnology applications that use yeast some of which include complex pharmaceuticals production.
+Yeasts are also great model organisms because of their simple and small genome consisting of approximately 6000 genes.
+Being single celled organisms also make them great for gene expression analyses as they are more homogenous.

 ### Data
-The dataset in this project consists of gene expression levels for 92 yeast strains treated with various stimuli.
+The data in this project includes gene expression values for 92 yeast strains treated with various stimuli.
 RNA expression levels are normalized to TPM (transcripts per million), following a default normalization procedure.
 Data is stored in `data` folder.

 ### Data Source
 This project is inspired by the yeast-omics dataset shared as a kaggle competition, and the original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics).

 ### Goal
 The goal of this project is to unravel the genetic mechanisms involved in yeast stress adaptation through building an interactive visualization platform (e.g. shiny application or dashboard) that allows scientists to explore the data more easily.
+Some visualization suggestions are heatmaps, plots, taxonomy trees for yeast strains, etc.

 The tasks we will complete through the duration of hackathon include:
 - Estimate gene expression levels based for the normalized RNA-Seq data